 The pact covers a period of twenty years.
-And in those years the signatories agree "to take all the measures in their power to render impossible a repetition of aggression and violation of the peace by Germany or any of the states associated with her in acts of aggression in Europe."...All the clauses imply the disarming and the holding down by force of the Axis powers in Europe.
-I implies a new version of the vicious and plundering treaty of Versailles which led to the victory of the Nazis and the present war in Europe; and can lead to even more fatal consequences for the workers in Britain and Europe, and for the Soviet Union, than did the Hitler-Stalin pact.
-With the assurance of the support of the Soviet bureaucracy for the maintenance of capitalism in Europe the ruling class will probably make the second front for which

-Continued on back page
+And in those years the signatories agree "to take all the measures in their power to render impossible a repetition of aggression and violation of the peace by Germany or any of the states associated with her in acts of aggression in Europe."...All the clauses imply the disarming and the holding down force of the Axis powers in Europe.
+It implies a new version of the vicious and plundering treaty of Versailles which led touthe victory of the Nazis and the present war in Europe; and caralead to even more fatal consequences for the workers in Britain and Europe, and for the Soviet Union, than did the Hitler-Stalin pact.
+With the assurance of the support of the Soviet bureaucracy for the maintenance of capitalism in Europe the ruling class will probably make the second front for which continued on back page

-RUMPSTEAKS FOR BRITISH KULERS
+RUMPSTEAKS FOR BRITISH RULERS